 The Panamera rival from Affalterbach is ready for a four-door sports car battle.
-The GT 4-Door Coupe is the first of its kind for Mercedes-AMG, and draws directly on the legendary SLS and AMG GT success.
+The GT 4-Door Coupe is the first of its kind for Mercedes-AMG and draws directly on the success of the legendary SLS and AMG GT.

 The two V8 models can be identified through the three horizontal louvres in the side front air intakes, the Jet Wing with its trim element in Silver Shadow, the distinctive diffuser on the tail end and the two-pipe exhaust system with trapezoidal tailpipe trims.
 The six-cylinder variant, meanwhile, has one louvre in each of the air inlet grilles, round twin tailpipe trims and a somewhat less pronounced rear diffuser.

-As for the wheels, the customer can choose from a multitude of aerodynamically optimised wheels between 19 and 21 inches.
+As for the wheels, customers can choose from a multitude of aerodynamically optimized wheels between 19- and 21-inches.

-There are capacitive switches in front of the V shaped centre-console.
+There are capacitive switches in front of the V-shaped centre console.
 The reversing camera, navigation, radio, media, telephone and vehicle settings can be operated via this proximity switch.
-If the finger moves within a minimal distance from the panel the appropriate symbol lights up directly in the head unit and preselects the menu item, and the function is activated by pressing.
-The driver does not have to avert their gaze, as the appropriate menu item is shown simultaneously in the multifunction display of the Widescreen Cockpit, representing an added bonus for handling safety.
+If the finger moves within a minimal distance from the panel, the appropriate symbol lights up directly in the head unit and preselects the menu item, and the function is activated by pressing.
+The driver does not have to avert their gaze, as the appropriate menu item is shown simultaneously in the multifunction display of the Widescreen Cockpit – an added bonus for handling safety.

 The boot capacity of up to 395 litres is supplemented by around a further 60 litres beneath the boot floor.
-With the backrests folded down, the capacity is up to 1,324 litres.
+With the backrests folded down, the capacity goes up to 1,324 litres.

 Mercedes-AMG GT 63 S 4Matic+